gangdong/gangdong.github.io/_posts/2019-02-23-Pinned-Template-english.markdown

 + kramdown
 + jekyll-archives
 + jekyll-paginate
++ jekyll-toc
++ rouge
++ jekyll-tagging-related_posts

 ## Installation
 1. Fork the theme at [here](https://github.com/gangdong/jekyll-theme-rawposts).
-2. Clone the repository to your local machine.
-3. If you don't have Jekyll installed, install it on your machine.
+2. If you don't have Jekyll installed, install it on your local machine.
 If you don't know how to install, please refer to [Getting started with Jekyll (1)](https://gangdong.github.io/daviddong.github.io/web/2018/03/27/Web-jekyll-installation.html).
-4. Run the command `bundle install` in the root of project to install the theme and its dependencies.
+3. Run the command `bundle install` in the root of the theme's folder to install the theme and its dependencies.
-5. Run `bundle exec jekyll server` to build and serve your site.
+4. Run `bundle exec jekyll server` to build and serve your site.
-6. Done! :v:  Next you can customize your own website through the `_config.yml`
+5. The theme is installed successfully here, next you can customize your own website through the `_config.yml`

 ## Customization & Configuration
 You can use the `_config.yml` file to configure the theme with your preferences.

 + `site personal settings:`
 You'll need to change the `description`, `title` and `url` to match with your personal information.
-You'll also need to replace the `logo`, default `social` and default offline `images` in the /assets/ directory with your owns.The email needs to be changed to the email you want to receive contact form enquirers with.
+You'll also need to replace the `logo`, default `social link` and default offline `images` in the `/assets/` directory with your owns.The email needs to be changed to the email you want to receive contact form enquirers with.
 The default configuration of this theme is my personal information and just replace with yours.
 + `show_excerpts:`
 set to *true* to show excerpts on the homepage.